Quickstart: Create your first function in Azure using Visual Studio

 Now that you've renamed the function, you can test it on your local computer.

 Run the function locally

-To run your function, press F5.
-You may need to enable a firewall exception so that the tools can handle HTTP requests.
-Authorization levels are never enforced when running locally.
+To run your function, press F5 in Visual Studio.
+You might need to enable a firewall exception so that the tools can handle HTTP requests.
+Authorization levels are never enforced when you run a function locally.